cometicon/cometicon.github.io/_pages/phd.md

 In the static aspects, I employ deep learning techniques to generate 3D reconstructions of the spine from depthmaps of the back.

-For dynamics, I investigate the feasibility of reconstructing dynamic spinal trajectories by integrating subject-specific kinematic models and motion capture.
+For dynamics, I investigate the feasibility of reconstructing dynamic spinal trajectories (translations and rotations) by integrating subject-specific kinematic models in motion capture analysis.

 ![Scoliosis Studies](/images/scoliosis_study_smaller.png)